Hamiltonian simulation in the low-energy subspace: Results

-{\bf {\em Product formulas and effective operators.}} For a time-independent Hamiltonian $H=\sum_{l=1}^L H_l$, where each $H_l$ is Hermitian, the evolution operator for time $t$ is $U(t)=e^{-it H}$.
+For a time-independent Hamiltonian $H=\sum_{l=1}^L H_l$, where each $H_l$ is Hermitian, the evolution operator for time $t$ is $U(t)=e^{-it H}$.
 Product formulas provide a way of approximating $U(t)$ as a product of exponentials, each being a short-time evolution under some $H_l$.
 For $p > 0$ integer and $s \in \mathbb R$, a $p$-th order product formula is a unitary